katelmarsh/3106finalproject/README.md

 # 3106finalproject
-Vivian and Kate's final project
+Vivian Liu and Kate Marsh's final project for STAT3106 Applied Data Mining at Columbia University in Spring 2021.